 So you think you need to raise funding for your startup?
 You may be right, but before you being to raise startup funding from friends and family, take a moment to assess whether your startup is ready for investment.
 It is so much easier to raise investment when you have traction.

 There comes a point when all startups need investment.
 As Founders, we do what it takes to build our startups, to make our vision a reality.
-We use our savings, we load up the credit card and we bootstrap to fund our startups but if this isn’t enough to get the business to “traction” the next best option may be to raise startup funding from family and friends.
+We use our savings, we load up the credit card and we bootstrap to fund our startups but if this isn’t enough to get the business to “traction” (the point at which professional investors get involved), the next best option may be to raise startup funding from family and friends.

 Startup investment is very likely to come from people you know